LGUG2Z/komorebi/docs/common-workflows/komorebic-service.md

 You have few options to fix this issue permanently or temporarily.

 1. You can keep `komorebic log` openin a terminal session.
-2. You can uninstall anticheat or antivirus software.
+2. You can uninstall anti-cheat or anti-virus software.
 3. You can use `komorebic-service` instead of `komorebic`.

 When you run `komorebic log` command on your terminal sometimes it fixes the issue but you will see some increased CPU usage (%2-8) which something you may not want.
 But can be quick fix temporarily if it works.

-You can remove some known anticheat/antivirus softwares but this might not help too, because as far as I find out just single install of these softwares sometimes enough to break Komorebi forever, probably due to kernel things I don't understand.
+You can remove some known anti-cheat/anti-virus softwares but this might not help too, because as far as I find out just single install of these softwares sometimes enough to break Komorebi forever, probably due to kernel things I don't understand.
 So you can try this but might not help too.

 > Windows Defender usually works fine you shouldn't have any issue with Windows Defender, just let you know.
 You can also whitelist `komorebic.exe` if you think Windows Defender is causing issues. [how to whitelist](https://learn.microsoft.com/en-us/answers/questions/3187645/how-to-add-an-exception-to-windows-defender)